 What Am I Supposed to Be Doing With My Life?Posted By Tina Dubin, Ph.D. on August 15, 2013 at 12:55pm | General, Tina's Musings

 This existential question comes up a great deal in therapy as though our destiny is written somewhere and we just need to figure it out.
 Rather than the idea that it is up to us to devise and decide what becomes of our lives.
 Who really knows?
 I was very taken by the answer put forth by Ernest Becker in his book The Denial of Death which won a Pulitzer Prize in 1974.
-(I shall alter it for the female gender)
+(I shall alter it for the female gender), since this is one of the great books from a list of cheap psychic readings online.

 “This, after all is said and done, is the only real problem of life, the only worthwhile preoccupation of each woman: What is one’s true talent, her secret gift, her authentic vocation?
 In what way is one truly unique, and how can she express this uniqueness, give it form, dedicate it to something beyond herself?
 How can a woman take her private inner being, the great mystery that she feels at the heart of herself, her emotions, her yearnings and use them to live more distinctively, to enrich both herself and (wo)mankind with the peculiar quality of her talent?